geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 I haven't yet.

 ##### **Geohot** [[00:41:48](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2508)]
-But yeah, no, this is, I mean, we have to get, if by the end of this sprint we don't have a Lama 8b qualifying training, I'm very worried.
+But yeah, no, this is, I mean, we have to get, if by the end of this sprint we don't have a LLaMA 8b qualifying training, I'm very worried.

 ##### **Geohot** [[00:42:04](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2524)]
 Yeah.
 Yeah, is there anything that anyone can help with?